The Big Goodbye: Plot

 The Jarada demand their greeting earlier than the agreed time and are insulted at having to talk to anyone other than the Captain.
 The crew tries to communicate with Picard in the holodeck but finds it impossible; the Jarada signal has affected the holodeck's functions, preventing the doors from opening or allowing communication with the crew inside.
 Lt.
 Geordi La Forge (LeVar Burton) and Wesley Crusher (Wil Wheaton) attempt to repair the holodeck systems.
 While inside the holodeck, the group returns to Dixon's office.
 Mr. Leech (Harvey Jason) appears, having waited for Picard, demanding he turn over an object he believes Jessica gave him.
 When Picard fails to understand, Leech shoots Dr. Whalen with a gun, and the crew discovers that the safety protocols have been disabled, as Whalen is severely wounded.
 As Dr. Crusher cares for his wound, Picard and Data discover that the holodeck is malfunctioning, and they are unable to exit the program.
 Mr. Leech is joined by Redblock and continues to demand the object.
-Lt.
+Hill's friend Lt.
 McNary arrives and becomes involved in the standoff.
 Picard tries to explain the nature of the holodeck, but Redblock refuses to believe him.

 Outside, Wesley finds the glitch, however he cannot simply turn off the system for fear of losing everyone inside.
 Instead, Wesley resets the simulation, briefly placing Picard and the others in the middle of a snowstorm before finding themselves back in Dixon's office.
 With the reset successfully clearing the malfunction, the exit doors finally appear.
 Despite Picard's warnings, Redblock and Leech exit the holodeck, but dissipate as they move beyond the range of its holoemitters.
 As they leave the holodeck, Picard thanks McNary, who now suspects that his world is artificial and asks whether Picard's departure is "the big goodbye", to which Picard replies that he does not know.
 Picard reaches the bridge in time to give the proper greeting to the Jarada.
 The Jarada accept the greeting, heralding the start of successful negotiations.